Rewards Rating: | 3.3 / 5 |

 Decent perks for occasional travelers

 If you don’t travel often or aren’t loyal to a particular brand, the Wells Fargo One Key+ Card can make a lot of sense.
-You can take advantage of an attractive welcome bonus plus you’ll get a taste of some of the perks elite-status travelers enjoy, enhancing your travel experience and providing you with decent value.
+You can take advantage of a solid welcome bonus plus you’ll get a taste of some of the perks elite-status travelers enjoy, enhancing your travel experience and providing you with decent value.

 However, this program’s key feature is the flexibility of OneKeyCash without a reduction in value.
 OneKeyCash can be earned on one part of your trip and redeemed for part of another trip’s expenses.
 For instance, you could book a hotel with Vrbo on one trip and redeem the rewards earned for a car rental with Expedia on your next trip.